Texting while driving?

 Don't let this happen to you!

 The Safe Texting Campaign's mission is to reduce/stop distracted driving through education and technology.
 Sons, daughters, sisters, brothers, mothers, fathers – so many have been lost, injured or forever devastated by accidents resulting from texting and cell phone use while driving.
-Together we can stop this worldwide distracted driving crisis and stop it today!

 Teen drivers